Back

 4. How can I communicate with the team?

-Fortunately, you’re not the first person to find a software development partner.
-It means you can use other people’s experience and avoid making common mistakes.
+Fortunately, you’re not the first person to try and find the right software development partner.
+This means you can use other people’s experience and avoid making common mistakes.
 For example, these are 8 steps that our clients took while seeking for a trustworthy software development partner.

 Use search engines or professional networks to discover software development companies with relevant expertise.
-Examine their website to get a primary acquaintance and decide if you’re ready to work with such an outsourcing software development company or not.
+Examine their website, to get a primary acquaintance and decide if you’re ready to work with this particular outsourcing software development company or not.

 Look for reviews on the Internet or recommendations from colleagues or fellow startups.
 Check if the partner delivered what they promised on time and within budget.
 References usually provide valuable insights into what your future cooperation may look like.

 Examine the potential partner’s skills and experience in the specific technologies or platforms your software development project requires.
-Review their portfolio to see if they’ve successfully completed any projects that are similar to yours.
+Review their portfolio to see if they’ve successfully completed any projects similar to yours.

 Each software development partner has their own workflow.
-You’d better understand this process to see if it aligns with your expectations.
+It’s important to understand this process, to see if it aligns with your expectations.
 Consider whether they use modern software development frameworks and industry best practices.
 A compatible software development process will make the future partnership smoother.

 Personal interaction is a must.
 Schedule a meeting with your potential partner, either in person or virtually.
 Ask questions about their team and how they’ve handled challenges and difficulties in previous projects.
 Direct communication and shared vision are key factors for developing a successful app.

 It’s also essential to assess the team members whom you outsource software development to.
 Determine their skills and experience.
-Check if they meet your project’s requirements and that language and time zone differences won’t make the software development partnership difficult for both of you.
+Check if they meet your project’s requirements and that things like language and time zone differences don’t make the software development partnership difficult for both of you.

 Start with discussing the features to be included in the MVP.
 Then outline the project development cost and payment terms.
 Don’t forget to agree on the project timeline, including milestones and deadlines.
 Determine when you expect the MVP to be ready and how often you’ll receive progress updates.

 Clarify who will be responsible for specific tasks and areas within the project.
-Discuss your own level of involvement in the project with the software development partner to ensure that everyone knows their responsibilities and there’s no gray area.
+Discuss your own level of involvement in the project with the software development partner to ensure that everyone knows their responsibilities and there are no gray areas.

 So, to develop a software application, it’s best to opt for one of the dev agencies, which exist in abundance all over the globe.
 But you should approach software development outsourcing thoughtfully: don’t be guided by your emotions and don’t pick randomly just to save time.